jonaksindhu/amazon-price-tracker/README.md

 ### Docker Configuration Details

-The project includes a `Dockerfile` with the following features:
+The project includes a `docker/Dockerfile` with the following features:
 - Uses Node.js 18 slim image for smaller size
 - Installs only Chromium browser to reduce image size
 - Sets up proper working directory and environment variables